-Weston’s first cup win was in March 1911 when the beat Clevedon 3-0 in the Weston Charity Cup.
-In 1913/14 they finished third in the Bristol Charity League Bath City and Bristol Rovers Reserves.
+Weston’s first cup win was in March 1911 when they beat Clevedon 3-0 in the Weston Charity Cup.
+In 1913/14 they finished third in the Bristol Charity League behind Bath City and Bristol Rovers Reserves.

-In 1922/23 they played in a Bristol and District League coming second behind Bristol Leather Trades winning 17 and drawing 6 of their 28 games.
-That season they also won the Bristol Charity Cup beating Clevedon 8-2 in the final on the 5th May 1923 at Yatton’s Football Ground.
+In 1922/23 they played in a Bristol and District League coming second behind Bristol Leather Trades, winning 17 and drawing six of their 28 games.
+That season they also won the Bristol Charity Cup beating Clevedon 8-2 in the final on the 5th May 1923 at Yatton’s football ground.

-The third Cup victory was in the 1926/27 season when they won the Somerset Senior Cup defeating Paulton Rovers 3-2 in the semi-finals after starting with only nine men because two players had been sent bogus telegrams advising that the match was off.
-They went on to defeat Welton Rovers in front of a 6,000 crowd.
+The third Cup victory was in the 1926/27 season when they won the Somerset Senior Cup, defeating Paulton Rovers 3-2 in the semi-finals after starting with only nine men because two players had been sent bogus telegrams advising that the match was off.
+They went on to defeat Welton Rovers in the final in front of a 6,000 crowd.

-They were also finalists that year in the Clevedon Charity Cup losing 5-1 to Clevedon.
-In those days Weston players were played half a crown (12p) to play.
-Clevedon again beat Weston in the replay of the 1936/37 Somerset Senior League knock out cup after drawing 1-1 in the first match.
+They were also finalists that year in the Clevedon Charity Cup, losing 5-1 to Clevedon.
+In those days Weston players were paid half a crown (12p) to play.
+Clevedon again beat Weston in the replay of the 1936/37 Somerset Senior League knock-out cup after drawing 1-1 in the first match.